Who are the legal parents of children conceived through assisted reproduction?

 Types of assisted reproductive methods available

-Surrogacy is currently not permitted in Singapore, while egg freezing is only permitted for certain medical conditions.
+Surrogacy is not permitted in Singapore, while egg freezing is permitted for women aged between 21 and 37.

-This Act applies only to a child born as a result of a fertilisation procedure where
+SCARTA applies only to a child born as a result of a fertilisation procedure where:

-If by virtue of this Act, a person is to be treated as the mother or father of the child, then that person is in law the only mother or father of the child.
+If by virtue of SCARTA, a person is to be treated as the mother or father of the child, then that person is in law the only mother or father of the child.